 - Whether you live in a highly polluted area

-If you have no pets, have decent air filters, and no smokers or allergy sufferers in your home, you can get away with changing your filters every three months.
+If you have no pets, decent air filters, and no smokers or allergy sufferers in your home, you can get away with changing your filters every three months.
 If you do have a pet, you’ll have to change them once a month.
 If you or any family member suffers from allergies and have no pets, you can wait about 45 days between installations.

 There are several different types of air filters, and they all serve a particular purpose.

 HEPA Air Filters

 Generally speaking, HEPA (High-Efficiency Particulate Air) air filters trap a higher number of air pollutants that are often missed by other filters, such as dust mites, pet dander, and mold spores.
 So if you have pets or allergies, HEPA filters are a good option.

 Pleated Air Filters